a7ul/blog/src/pages/graphql-auth/index.md

 Here, each field has a permission assigned to it.
 There are few scenarios here:

-- **customers** field should only be accessible to users with the permission `customer:read`.
+- **customers** field should only be accessible to users with the permission **customer:read**.
 - **me** field should only be accessible to the currently logged in customer.
-Here we annotated the field with a `self:customer` permission.
-This could be any string, but in our auth system, lets consider this to be a special purpose permission which would only be assigned to the customers.
-Hence, any field annotated with `self:customer` will only be accessible to the currently logged in customer and not to any other user.
+Here, we annotated the field with a **self:customer** permission.
+This could be any string, but in our auth system, lets consider this to be a special purpose permission which would only be assigned to the tokens generated for a customer.
+Hence, any field annotated with **self:customer** will only be accessible to the currently logged in customer and not to any other user.
+Similarly, we could have **self:employee**, **self:admin**, etc
 - **login** mutation has no permissions assigned to it and hence it should be accessible to all users
-- **updateCustomer** mutation should only be accessible to employees with the permission `customer:write`.
+- **updateCustomer** mutation should only be accessible to employees with the permission **customer:write**.
-- **updateEmployeeRole** mutation should only be accessible to certain employees with higher privileges (with the permission `iam:write`).
+- **updateEmployeeRole** mutation should only be accessible to certain employees with higher privileges (with the permission **iam:write**).
-- **Customer.internalNotes** field should only be accessible to employees with the permission `notes:read` and not to the customer too.
-It also shows, that we should be able to restrict access at any level of the GraphQL schema.
+- **Customer.internalNotes** field should only be accessible to employees with the permission **notes:read** and not to the customer themselves.
+Also, we should be able to restrict access at any level of the GraphQL schema.

 ### Linking roles and permissions

-Now in order to link roles to these permissions, we can think of roles as a _collection_ of permissions.
+Now in order to link roles to these permissions, we can think of **roles as a collection of permissions**.
 Extending the previous example, the mapping of roles to permissions could look like this:

 ```json